Xi, Kishida meet as tensions grow over Taiwan, East China Sea | Law-Order

 Japanese Prime Minister Fumio Kishida said he conveyed concerns over regional security to Chinese leader Xi Jinping on Thursday amid growing tensions in Asia over China's maritime ambitions.
 Xi was quoted by Chinese state broadcaster CCTV as telling Kishida that China and Japan should deepen trust, areas of cooperation and regional integration, and resist "conflict and confrontation".

 The two leaders met in Thailand on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit, marking the first leadership-level talks between the two countries in almost three years.
-Regional tensions have been rising over self-governed Taiwan, which Beijing claims as its own territory.
-China has never renounced the use of force to bring Taiwan under its control, and earlier this year staged war games near the island.
+Regional tensions have been rising over Taiwan, which Beijing claims as its own territory.
+China has never renounced the use of force to bring Taiwan under its control, and in August staged war games near the island.

 The democratically-elected government in Taipei rejects Beijing's claims and says only its people can decide its future.
 Japan also lodged a diplomatic complaint in August after five ballistic missiles launched by the Chinese military fell into Japan's exclusive economic zone, near disputed islands known as the Senkaku in Japan and the Diaoyu in China.